jiry17/jiry17.github.io/index.md

 <ul>

+<li><strong>April 1, 2024</strong> Our paper <a href="/research#PLDI24">Superfusion: Eliminating Intermediate Data Structures via Inductive Synthesis</a> has been accepted at PLDI24.
+In this paper, we design an efficient inductive synthesizer for the fusion problem, the automatic elimination of intermediate data structures.
+Our approach not only significantly outperforms existing approaches on fusion, but also achieves comparable performance to <a href="/research#TOPLAS24">AutoLifter</a>, our previous approach specialized for synthesizing D&C-like algorithms.
+You can quickly try SuFu using our <a href="http://8.140.207.65/">online demo</a>.</li>

 <li><strong>January 1, 2024</strong> Our paper <a href="/research#TOPLAS24">Decomposition-Based Synthesis for Applying D&C-Like Algorithmic Paradigms</a> has been accepted at TOPLAS.
 This is actually the first paper I worked on after I began my PhD, and it is finally accepted after three years of struggling.
 In this paper, we first propose a new type of synthesis tasks, namely lifting problems, to uniformly capture the application of a series of algorithmic paradigms (e.g., divide-and-conquer, incremental computation, and single-pass).
 Then, we propose an effective decomposition-based synthesizer for lifting problems.
 Our approach not only overcome the limitation of previous approaches to synthesize algorithms (that is, a strong requirement on the user-provided program) but also achieve a competitive (or even better) performance.</li>